Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 We can bring it back.

-I think it the problem is that we've just allowed this.
+I think the problem is that we've just allowed this.

-None of this happened to us like by accident or like through immutable forces of the universe.
+None of this happened to us by accident or through immutable forces of the universe.

-Uh Michael says, to Josh's point on raising children, my stepson grew up in Japan until he was seven, came to the US, went to school, kept his Japanese language and culture, and is now a fully integrated, i.e., right wing American citizen, while my daughter was raised in a bicultural household, is bifluent and also oddly enough, right wing.
+Michael says, to Josh's point on raising children, my stepson grew up in Japan until he was seven, came to the US, went to school, kept his Japanese language and culture, and is now a fully integrated, i.e., right-wing American citizen.

-And the like trying to say this without being racist to Germans.
+And like trying to say this without being racist to Germans.

-Um there's a kind of brow beating liberal that manifests in German culture worse than in our culture because they have an expectation of raw following, and so I have this Kantian objective rule that alternates all places.
+There's a kind of browbeating liberal that manifests in German culture worse than in our culture because they have an expectation of rural following.

 There was that great quote by Lenin, wasn't there?

-That if the if the Germans were gonna have a riot at a train station, they'd buy a ticket first.
+That if the Germans were going to have a riot at a train station, they'd buy a ticket first.

 Yes.